 Gender identity is your inner sense of being male, female, both, neither, or some other gender.
-For transgender people, their gender identity does not match the sex that they were assigned at birth.
-Sometimes gender identity is outside the two most common categories of male or female.
-People who feel this way may use the term "nonbinary."
+And for some people, gender identity can shift or be flexible.
+There are a variety of terms that people may use to describe their gender identity.
+For example, people whose gender identity expands beyond the categories of male or female may use the term "gender-diverse."

-Medical options for transgender people in transition include:
+Medical options for gender affirmation include:

 - Getting support.
 It can be comforting and helpful to talk to people who know what you're going through.
 You can find these people through local or online groups.
 If you don't know where to find support, check with:

 - Your doctor.

 - Your school counselor or a trusted teacher.